Skip to main content

 During registration, children of working parents, children of unemployed or disadvantaged families and preferably, children in need of particular caring for social reasons (i.e. single parent children, of separated parents or having a special needs parent) have priority in selection.

 With regard to the selection of the benefiting mothers, family, working and economic criteria are taken into account, which are determined following consultation between the Ministry of Labor and Social Affairs, and the Central Union of Municipalities of Greece.
-The Greek Society of Local Development and Local Government GSLDLG S.A. implement the act.
+The Greek Society of Local Development and Local Government GSLDLG S.A. implement the project.

 Financial support for learners’ families